BUZZ-Quiz Plc: Plummets as profit slumps amid British retail gloom

-** Shares of British fast-fashion retailer Quiz Plc drop ~15% to 23.6p in early deals after underlying profit for the year slumps 94%
+** Shares of British fast-fashion retailer Quiz Plc drop over 28% to 20p, hit lowest since April 17

 ** Co reports FY underlying pretax profit of 0.6 mln pounds ($760,740) vs 9.6 mln pounds a year ago